ORIGINS OF JERK COOKING

 The bold taste of jerk comes from layering many potent spices and chili peppers.
 Allspice (called “pimento” in Jamaica) is one of the core ingredients, lending mild heat and warm notes.
 But it’s the fiery Scotch bonnet peppers that give jerk its serious kick!

 Other common jerk spices include nutmeg, cinnamon, ginger, garlic, brown sugar, and thyme.
 Everything gets blended into a vibrant reddish-brown seasoning paste.
 The final step is smoking the jerk-coated meat over pimento wood for hours, adding that signature aroma.
+Learn more about these essential ingredients in our Essentials for Jerk Seasoning article.
+For more about Scotch bonnet peppers specifically, visit Scotch Bonnet.

 pimento in Jamaica